-The normal full load for a graduate student who is not on an assistantship is 9-15 hours of graduate-level work per semester.
-The normal full load for a student on an assistantship is 9 semester hours at the graduate level; however, in special circumstances, with the approval of the major professor and the department head, a graduate assistant may be permitted to take 12 hours.
-Graduate assistants must register for a minimum of six hours per semester.
+The normal full load for a graduate student is 9-15 hours of graduate-level work per semester.
 The maximum course load for a student employed full-time is 9 semester hours per semester.
 Course loads in excess of these limits may be allowed by permission of the major professor or the department head and the Dean of the Graduate School.